 A special topics course that introduces students to interdisciplinary scholarship and learning as well as studentinitiated/directed learning.

 LS 290 ST Intermediate Liberal Studies

 Focuses on a particular area of study that requires students to show mastery of the topic and a critical understanding of interdisciplinary learning and research methods.
-3-4 credits.

 LS 390 ST Advanced Liberal Studies